 Variations:

-The beauty of this Turkish tabbouleh is that it can be customized in various ways to make it match your taste buds.
+The beauty of this Turkish tabbouleh is that it can be customized in various ways to suit your taste buds.
 Here are a few variations you can try:

-• Without Parsley: If you are not a fan of fresh parsley, you can substitute it with a combination of fresh mint and dill.
-If you do not prefer using fresh herbs, you can chop a few cups of romaine lettuce thinly and use that instead.
+- Without Parsley: If you are not a fan of fresh parsley, you can substitute it with a combination of fresh mint and dill.
+If you do not prefer using fresh herbs, you can thinly chop a few cups of romaine lettuce and use it instead.

-• Warm Tabbouleh Salad: You can serve this salad warm by heating it in the microwave for 15-30 seconds until it reaches the temperature of your liking.
+- Warm Tabbouleh Salad: You can serve this salad warm by heating it in the microwave for 15-30 seconds, until it reaches your desired temperature.

 Serving Suggestions & Calories:

-The easy tabbouleh recipe below makes about 4 cups of tabbouleh.
-I thought it would be ideal to serve 1 cup per serving, which is about 386 calories.
+The easy tabbouleh recipe below makes about 4 cups.
+As a vegetarian main, I serve about 1 cup per person, totaling 4 servings at roughly 386 calories each.

-While it is traditionally served as a meze, I usually serve this Middle Eastern salad with bulgur as a side dish with meat and chicken dishes or as a light salad by itself.
-Below are a few recipes that I recommend to enjoy your salad:
+While it is traditionally served as a meze, I usually serve this salad as a side dish with grilled or roasted main dishes, or as a light lunch on its own.
+Here are the three dishes I reach for most:

 Easy Tabbouleh Recipe